MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/calculate-a-distance-matrix.md

 >
 > Azure Maps is Microsoft's next-generation maps and geospatial services for developers.
 Azure Maps has many of the same features as Bing Maps for Enterprise, and more.
 To get started with Azure Maps, create a free [Azure subscription](https://azure.microsoft.com/free) and an [Azure Maps account](/azure/azure-maps/how-to-manage-account-keys#create-a-new-account).
 For more information about azure Maps, see [Azure Maps Documentation](/azure/azure-maps/).
 For migration guidance, see [Bing Maps Migration Overview](/azure/azure-maps/migrate-bing-maps-overview).

 The Bing Maps Distance Matrix API provides travel time and distances for a set of origins and destinations.
 The distances and times returned are based on the routes calculated by the Bing Maps Route API.
 Times are based on predictive traffic information, depending on the start time specified in the request.
-Distance matrices can be calculated for driving, walking and public transit routes.
-This API can also generate distance matrices that optionally includes a histogram of travel times over a period of time with a set interval that takes into consideration the predicted traffic at those times.
+Distance matrices can be calculated for driving or walking.

 Distance matrices are used in several different types of applications.
 The most common is to power algorithms which solve the [Travelling Salesman Problem (TSP)](https://en.wikipedia.org/wiki/Travelling_salesman_problem) and [Vehicle Routing Problem (VRP)](https://en.wikipedia.org/wiki/Vehicle_routing_problem).
 Some other common applications include: